LukasMarx/ai-food-blog/src/content/posts/Arancini.md

 recipeYield: "4"
 calories: 650
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large saucepan, sauté the onion and garlic in a little oil until translucent.", "Add the rice and stir until it is coated with the oil.
 Add the broth, salt and pepper to taste, and bring to a boil.", "Reduce heat to low and cover the pan.
 Cook for 20 minutes or until the rice is cooked through and the liquid has been absorbed.", "Remove from heat and stir in the parmesan cheese, breadcrumbs, and eggs.
 Let the mixture cool completely.", "Take a handful of the rice mixture and flatten it in the palm of your hand.
 Place a small cube of mozzarella cheese in the center and form the rice into a ball around the cheese.", "Repeat with the remaining rice mixture and cheese cubes.", "Heat the oil in a saucepan or deep fryer to 180°C. Fry the arancini in batches until golden brown and crispy, about 3-4 minutes per batch.", "Remove the arancini with a slotted spoon and drain on paper towels.
-Serve warm and enjoy!"
+Serve warm and enjoy!", ]
-]
 ---

 Arancini are a delicious and popular Italian street food that can be enjoyed as a snack or as a meal.
 These crispy, golden-fried rice balls are filled with meat, cheese, or vegetables and are a great way to use up leftover rice.
 In this recipe, we'll be making classic arancini filled with mozzarella cheese.

 ## Ingredients